Peter Fairley

 Peter Fairley (2 November 1930 – 5 August 1998) was a British science journalist who was the Science Editor for Independent Television News and TV Times magazine the late sixties and early seventies.
-His name became synonymous with ITN's extensive live coverage of the Apollo moon landing missions.
+His name became synonymous with ITN's extensive live coverage of the Apollo Moon landing missions.

 His daughter is Josephine Fairley, journalist, magazine editor and founder with her husband of Green & Black's chocolate company.

 Biography

 His father was a telecommunications engineer.
-He attended Sutton Valence School, Kent and Sidney Sussex College, Cambridge and he was then the science correspondent for the London Evening Standard and made numerous radio broadcasts in the 1960s.
-In April 1961, while employed at the Evening Standard, Fairley, based on warnings sent to ships in the Pacific and a hunch, predicted in his column that the U.S.S.R. was about to launch its first manned space flight.
+He was born in Kuala Lumpur, British Malaya, and attended Sutton Valence School, Kent and Sidney Sussex College, Cambridge and he was then the science correspondent for the London Evening Standard and made numerous radio broadcasts in the 1960s.
+In April 1961, while employed at the Evening Standard, Fairley, based on warnings sent to ships in the Pacific and a hunch, predicted in his column that the U.S.S.R. was about to launch its first crewed space flight.
 The column appeared on the front page of the paper, and two days later, Russia launched Yuri Gagarin into space.
 Fairley's salary was doubled as a result of his prediction.
 He was also a familiar face to ITV's younger viewers with regular appearances on Magpie and the children's science fiction series Timeslip as well as science articles in ITV's children's magazine Look-in, and writing books on popular science.
 He died of cancer aged 67.